-A or higher in Algebra I, Geometry and Algebra II or A in Honors Algebra II Honors Precalculus will cover all material that is within a regular Precalculus class.
+A or higher in Algebra I, Geometry and Algebra II or A in Honors Algebra II or A in Algebra III/Trigonometry

+Honors Precalculus will cover all material that is within a regular Precalculus class.
 It is assumed that almost no time will be required for general algebra review.
-Honors Precalculus will cover limits and parametric equations which will enable students to begin AP Calculus at chapter 2 - omitting the review chapter and the first chapter on limits.
+Honors Precalculus will cover limits and parametric equations which will enable students to begin AP Calculus at chapter 2 -omitting the review chapter and the first chapter on limits.
 If possible, an introduction into series and sequences will be started.